anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 the portions of JSON returned by the server but are not intended to change the resource being identified.
-That is, a domain registration is the same domain registration regardless of whether the postal address in that domain registration is communicated via JCard or a new RDAP extensions for JSContact.
+That is, a domain registration is the same domain registration regardless of whether the postal address in that domain registration is communicated via JCard or a new RDAP extension for JSContact.

 Changing how the content of a resource is conveyed is called content negotiation and is discussed in detail in RFC 9110 using media types.